darrenjacoby/gutenberg-gestures/README.md

 <br />

-An experimental project to make Gutenberg more expressive through gestures.
+An experimental project to make gutenberg more expressive through gestures.

 [View on WordPress.org](https://wordpress.org/plugins/gutenberg-gestures/)